Rike Kumler Co.: Rike-Kumler Co

-The company was established as the Rike-Kumler company in downtown Dayton, Ohio in 1853.
-They would remain independent until 1959 when they joined the Federated Department Stores company, at which time the company owned the then 650,000 sq ft downtown store, a 280,000 sq ft service building, two warehouses, and the Miami Hotel.
+The earliest company that included the Rike name was established in downtown Dayton, Ohio in 1853 when David L. Rike joined dry goods merchant Prugh & Joyce.
+The iterations of the Rike stores would remain independent until 1959 when they joined the Federated Department Stores company, at which time the Rike's company owned the 650,000 sq ft downtown store, a 280,000 sq ft service building, two warehouses, and the Miami Hotel.
 That same year, Arthur Beerman reportedly offered to sell his chain of Beerman stores to the company, but the offer was turned down by both the Rike-Kumler Co and its new parent, Federated.
 A branch store, the company's first, was announced as in the works in December 1960, and construction was underway by September 1961 for the new, self-service store in a newly built shopping center in Kettering, Ohio.
 The store would have a soft opening on October 30, 1961, followed by a grand opening on November 2, 1961, with a number of local mayors and county officials in attendance.
 The company would open its first mall store on August 22, 1963, at the Salem Mall in Trotwood, Ohio.
-The company's downtown store was subject of picketing and sit-ins by the Congress of Racial Equality beginning in summer 1963, over alleged hiring discrimination at the store.
+The company's downtown store was subject of picketing and sit-ins by the Congress of Racial Equality beginning in summer 1963, over hiring discrimination at the store.
 The protest ended in October 1963, when CORE and the Rike-Kumler company reached an agreement, promising to hire more black workers, give them equal consideration in hiring, and making a pledge to bring on a number of black employees hired for the holiday season on as permanent employees.